Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 1) Investigate the performance and characteristics of a novel method for assessing agreement between measures, through a simulated analytical validation study where the measures do nt have directly comparable units.
 2) Understand how the novel method compares to established methods of assessing agreement in a simulated analytical validation study.
 3) Examine the influence of common study design factors on the estimates gathered from these methods.
-4) Experiment with factors of a realistic data generation mechanism to simulate your own novel digital measure scenarios.
+4) Experiment with factors of a realistic data generation mechanism to simulate your own novel digital clinical measure scenarios.

 # Contents of the Toolkit

 There are five aspects to the toolkit:

-1) R code for a simulation study of methods for analytical validation of a novel digital measure, where a digital measure that captures step count data is validated against a combination of COA-based reference measures that do not have directly comparable units to the digital measure.
+1) R code for a simulation study of methods for analytical validation of a novel digital clinical measure, where a digital clinical measure that captures step count data is validated against a combination of COA-based reference measures that do not have directly comparable units to the digital clinical measure.
 2) A Shiny app that visualizes the results of running the simulation study code using the default simulation setup.
 3) A manuscript concerning the results of the simulation study that results from running the simluation study code was coded using using the default setup.
 This manuscript details the methodology choices and underlying ideas that the simulation study was built on, in addition to the results of the study itself.
 4) The full dataset produced by running the simulation study code using the default simulation setup.
 This is the data that was analyzed to produce the above manuscript.
 5) A note on statistical methodology considerations for analytical validation studies.
-This note makes suggestions and recommendations for scenarios where measures do or do not have directly comparable units, builds on ideas explored in the simulation study manuscript, brings in additional validation concepts that may be familiar to investigators, and explores ideas that may bring a fresh perspective to analytical validation of digital measures.
+This note makes suggestions and recommendations for scenarios where measures do or do not have directly comparable units, builds on ideas explored in the simulation study manuscript, brings in additional validation concepts that may be familiar to investigators, and explores ideas that may bring a fresh perspective to analytical validation of digital clinical measures.

 # Code for simulation study